FAQ – Stuff I get asked a lot!

 Q – How many people work in the DroneBot Workshop?

 A – Just one person, me!
 I’m a “one-man show”, I produce all of the content on the website and on the YouTube channel myself.
 If you’re really interested in learning more about me I have put together a page that will reveal (almost) everything.

 Q – What video editing software and equipment do you use?

 A – I use Apple Final Cut Pro to create videos.
-The sound is edited using the amazing open-source tool Audacity.
-I shoot with Canon cameras and use Audio Technica and Zoom microphones.
+The sound is edited using ocenaudio (I used to use Audacity for the older videos).
+I shoot with Canon and Panasonic cameras and use Audio Technica and Zoom microphones.
 I make use of Apple OSX, Ubuntu Linux, and Microsoft Windows to create my content.

 Q – What software do you use to create those animated diagrams in the videos?

 A – I’m sure this is the most asked question I get!
 I use Apple Keynote to make the animated diagrams.
 Actually, I use Keynote for many graphic applications, as I’m essentially illiterate when it comes to Photoshop.

 Q – Why did you stop doing sponsored videos?